SAEONData/odp-cli/README.md

     pip install -e .

 ## Configuration
-Configuration is read from a `.env` file, which SAEON will provide upon request for authorized clients.
+Configuration is read from the environment.
+If a `.env` file is present, it will be loaded automatically.
 See `.env.example` for an example.

+SAEON will provide the appropriate configuration upon request for authorized clients.

 ## CLI usage
 Currently only the catalog API endpoints have been implemented in the CLI.